 (3) Credits are earned from an accredited institution of higher education: Provided, That credits, determined eligible pursuant to subsections (1), (2), (4) and (6) of this section, earned from any other accredited community college, college, or university and reported on Report S-275 on or before December 31, 1992, shall continue to be reported;

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
-School districts shall have documentation on file and available for review which substantiates each certificated instructional employee’s placement on LEAP salary allocation documents.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.
+School districts shall have documentation on file and available for review which substantiates each certificated instructional employee’s (()) degree, credits, and certificated years of experience.
 The minimum requirements are as follows: . . .

 (2) Districts shall document academic credits by having on file a transcript from the registrar of the accredited institution of higher education granting the credits.
 For purposes of this subsection: